CSE512-15S/fp-fiannaca-sonyaa/README.md

     });

-By default, FlowViz does not create a legend.
-You can create a legend either by implementing your own legend by making calls to the ConfigParser object or you can use the default legend implementation included with FlowViz by calling `this.Legend.Create('[legend-selector]');` in the `ready` callback.
+By default, FlowViz does not create a legend, controls, or a data-editor.
+You can create these either by implementing your own versions by making calls to the ConfigParser, GraphManager, etc., or you can use the default add-on implementations included with FlowViz by calling factory methods like `this.Legend.Create('[legend-selector]');` in the `flowviz-ready` callback.

 ###Guidelines for Authoring FlowViz-Compliant SVG Images###